-The Chartered Institute of Fundraising presents a webinar to help heritage organisations avoid mission drift when fundraising.
+The Chartered Institute of Fundraising presents a webinar to help heritage organisations avoid mission drift in fundraising.

 When looking to secure funding many organisations and businesses can be tempted to enter dangerous waters and become funding-driven rather than needs-led.
-They may find themselves inventing projects just to access funding, an approach that, without due care, can lead to ‘mission drift’ that causes them to stray from their core purpose and values.
+They may find themselves inventing projects just to access funding, an approach that, without due care, can lead to mission drift in fundraising that causes them to stray from their core purpose and values.

 This webinar advocates for a reset.
 It will demonstrate how a needs-led approach can help you to seek and secure the right kind of funding support for your heritage organisation or business.

 It will encourage you to focus on why you do what you do, and what you achieve.
 Funders and supporters like to know that their donation will make a difference and bring about change.
 Far too often, however, proposals and “asks” are unclear or become bogged down in the nitty-gritty of how a project will be delivered.
 Your funders and supporters need to be inspired and enabled to buy-in to your mission.

 This 60-minute webinar with a further 30 min Q&A session will cover:

 - Aligning your work with the funders requirements – the difference between matching and inventing

 - Sharing key parts of your message – identifying what funders need and want to know

 - The importance of being ‘needs led’ to avoid ‘mission drift’

 - Applying the ‘so what?’ test